KivenChen/rayssh/readme.md

 vim runtime_env.yaml
 # Upload your project and start working
 rayssh .
+# Or keep local files as source of truth and live-sync while you work
+rayssh sync .
 # Your project files are now uploaded to remotely
 > ls                    # See your uploaded files
 > mount -t nfs 192.168.1.100:/workspace/datasets /mnt/datasets